 * Residents flee most powerful storm on U.S. mainland since 2005

-* Locals told to take cover from wind, unprecedented flooding (Adds report of building collapse, EPA fuel waiver)
+* Residents told to take cover from wind, unprecedented flooding

 As many as 6 million people were believed to be in Harvey's path, as is the heart of America's oil refining operations.
 The storm's impact on refineries has already pushed up gasoline prices while the U.S. Environmental Protection Agency lifted some rules on gasoline to reduce shortages.

 Donald Trump, facing the first large-scale natural disaster of his presidency, said on Twitter he signed a disaster proclamation which "unleashes the full force of government help" shortly before Harvey made landfall.

 Fueled by the warm waters in the Gulf of Mexico, Harvey became the first Category 4 hurricane to wallop the United States since Charley in 2004 and the first to hit Texas since Carla in 1961.